elotroalex/the-creative-forum/_encounters/230920-in2-dumitrescu.md

 Join us for an evening with Irina Dumitrescu (University of Bonn) in conversation with Casandra Garza Reséndez and Camila Roxana Marcone on "Cultivating a Relationship with Yourself as a Writer."

+#### Preparing for our encounter

+We asked our interlocutors to prepare some notes and glosses for us, to help jumpstart our conversation.
+These are linked below to our partner seminar, Iberian Connections.

+- Casandra Garza Reséndez. "[Navigating the Perils of Writing](https://iberian-connections.yale.edu/articles/navigating-the-perils-of-writing/)."

 <span class="lead h4 border border-warning p-1 text-warning">☞ Irina asks that you bring pen and paper!</span>

 <br>